funnisimo/gw-canvas/README.md

   - Updates are batched via `requestAnimationFrame`
   - Uses 4096 colors
   - Written in TypeScript
-  - Can generate glyph images from a font
+  - Can generate bitmap font images

 ## Speed

-  - WebGL (WebGL 2, to be precise)
+  - WebGL2
   - No per-render memory allocations
   - Only one GL draw call for the whole canvas
   - Minimized JS data transfer (data set only for [Provoking vertices](https://www.khronos.org/opengl/wiki/Primitive#Provoking_vertex))